Are there electric car tax credits or rebates that I can take advantage of?

 What are the emissions impacts of EVs when compared to conventional cars?

-How do I charge it?
+How do I charge an electric car?

 How will charging an electric vehicle affect my electricity bill?